wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 7. QUESTION: What is the UI that can be seen?
 8. QUESTION: How to access services within EKS?
-9. QUESTION: Diagram resources.
 9. QUESTION: AWS Config. security alerts, if any.

-9. <strong>Reuse</strong> configured blueprints (in GitHub) to consistently "stamp out" instances across <strong>multiple AWS accounts and Regions</strong> using continuous deployment automation.
+10. <strong>Reuse</strong> configured blueprints (in GitHub) to consistently "stamp out" instances across <strong>multiple AWS accounts and Regions</strong> using continuous deployment automation.

 ## Consul add-on

    Blueprints are defined/added <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/examples/external-secrets/main.tf">in main.tf file</a> in each example folder.

-Add-on add-ons: There is <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/add-ons/">growing list of add-ons</a> to the Blueprints include Prometheus, Karpenter, Nginx, Traefik, AWS Load Balancer Controller, Fluent Bit, Keda, ArgoCD, and Consul:
+Add-on add-ons: There is <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/add-ons/">growing list of add-ons</a> to the Blueprints include Prometheus, Karpenter, Nginx, Traefik, AWS Load Balancer Controller, Fluent Bit, Keda, ArgoCD, and Consul.

+Here we example <a target="_blank" href="https://aws-ia.github.io/terraform-aws-eks-blueprints/main/extensibility/">extensibility</a> for Consul.

 Each add-on is a module defined in <a target="_blank" href="https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/modules/kubernetes-addons/main.tf">modules/kubernetes-addons/main.tf</a> file.
 For example: